Red Gold of Kashmir Safran

 There are a few simple ways in which you can test this spice.

-The spice smells sweet, but it tastes bitter.
+The spice smells sweet, but it doesn't taste very pleasant.
 Some say it is as bitter as tobacco.

 A few indicators determine the quality of this spice.
-However, not many are aware of these indicators.
+However, only a few are aware of these indicators.

 Some sellers take advantage of consumers' naivety and end up scamming them into buying inferior quality Saffron at a ridiculously high price.